 I’m big on utensils in my house.
 Maybe you’ve seen the box of kids utensils we keep on our kitchen table.
 There are a lot.
 And of course my children must look at every single utensil before they choose one – at every single meal.
 It’s kinda out of hand. hahaha.
-That’s okay though, because I can make lots of recommendations to you.
-Ha!
+That’s okay though, because now I can give you the most honest review, Ha!

 I’ll be honest, I didn’t get into any fancy “spoons” when I started feeding my kiddos.
 I just went to Babies-R-Us (when they were a thing) and walked over to the “baby spoon” section.
 I picked a package.

 Okay, I’m lying.
 I actually stood there for 30 minutes looking at them all and trying to figure out which one was the “best”.
 And then, I bought those.
 Only to think for the next 6 months, surely I had not bought the “right” ones. #newmomlife